Choking in Infants

 Choking occurs when food or a small object blocks a baby's airway.
 If the airway is completely blocked, oxygen can't reach the lungs, and brain damage or death can result.
 This is an extreme medical emergency.
 Knowing what to do can help save your baby's life.

-To clear a baby's airway, follow these steps (call 911 for verbal instructions):
+To clear a baby's airway, (call 911 for verbal instructions):

 When to Go to the Emergency Room (ER)